annakthrnlee/Bike_Sharing/README.md

 - The number of bike trips for all riders and genders for each hour of each day of the week.
 - The number of bike trips for each type of user and gender for each day of the week.

-I also incldued a dashboard that contains the basic information necessary to understand these visualizations.
+I also included a dashboard that contains the basic information necessary to understand these visualizations.
 Those visualizations include:
 - Number of trips.
 - Customer type.
-- August peak hours and a sugesstion for bike repair times.
+- August peak hours and a suggestion for bike repair times.
 - Gender breakdown.
 - Top starting ride locations (filtered by popularity)